 \subsection{A real-world case study}

-The case study proposed by INEC is focused in the city of Guayaquil.
-As the main commercial port of the country, its relevancy in terms of the economical and populational development makes this city of 2\,644\,891 inhabitants an ideal spot for collecting data in order to monitor the Consumer Price Index.
-Hence, INEC deploys a group of at most $5$ pollsters and $3$ vehicles in a monthly basis to collect data from $820$ stores in Guayaquil and its outskirts, see Figure \ref{fig_mapa}.
-Currently, the planning is done empirically using all the available resources and completed in $17$ days.
-The objective of the operational managers at INEC was to reduce the costs associated to the number of vehicles and pollsters within a time horizon of at most $15$ days.
-Furthermore, on each day the workforce must finish its duties in at most $7$ hours with an included break of $40$ minutes.
-Accordingly, $n=820$, $S=\{0,\ldots,14\}$, $E=\{0,1,2,3,4\}$, $K=\{0,1,2\}$, $B_{\max} = 420$ min, and $P=40$ min.
-Finally, \(\kappa_0 = \$ 200\), \(\kappa_1 = \$ 100\), and \(\kappa_2 = \$ 40\).
+The case study proposed by INEC focuses on the city of Guayaquil.
+As the country's main commercial port, its relevance in economic and population development makes this city of 3 million inhabitants ideal for collecting data to monitor the CPI.
+Hence, INEC deploys a group of at most \(5\) pollsters and \(3\) vehicles monthly to collect data from \(820\) stores in Guayaquil and its outskirts (see \cref{fig_mapa}).
+Currently, the planning is done empirically using all available resources and data collection is completed in \(17\) days.